TrevorJohst/Hydra-ROS/docker/README.md

 ```

 ## Quick Start (dev)
-To run with a bag (e.g., recorded with the sensor payload on the `A1` with the D455/T265), you can use the `dev` profile.
-You can simply run Hydra along with the bag.
+To run with a bag, you can use the `dev` profile.
+For example, to run Hydra against a bag recored with the `a1` sensor payload with the D455/T265 configuration, you can run the following:

 1. Run the `a1` launch script for Hydra:
 ```bash